Shoyo Hinata: Theater

-In the theatrical version of Haikyu!!, Kenta Suga played the role of Hinata from 2015 to 2018, and Kotaro Daigo has been playing it since November 2019.
+In Hyper Projection Engeki: Haikyu!!, Kenta Suga played the role of Hinata from 2015 to 2018, and Kotaro Daigo has been playing it since November 2019.
 Daigo cites the original Hinata as his rival, "because he is a person who respects and wants to surpass his positive personality, his unwavering attitude and his ability to grow hard."

 Reception

 Ryoko Fukuda, of Real Sound, commented that "the positive attitude and physical strength in Hinata, not everyone can have it.
-That's what a shonēn hero has," and added "the reason of becoming stronger for what he likes and striving fervently arouses the reader's desire to support him."
+That's what a shōnen hero has," and added "the reason of becoming stronger for what he likes and striving fervently arouses the reader's desire to support him."
 In an Anime!
 Anime! popularity poll, Hinata was voted as the first-most-popular character in Haikyu!!.

 The volleyball player Yuji Nishida revealed in an interview with sports magazine Sportiva that foreign players had told him "You are Hinata."
 As a volleyball player, he talks about Hinata's small physique and great jumping ability.
 However, Nishida himself expresses that it is a combination of all the characters.

+Japanese manufacturer Good Smile Company released figures of Hinata in their Nendoroid and Figma lines.
+Plushies were also released by some manufacturers.

-At the 5th Crunchyroll Anime Awards, Shoyo was nominated for the award for Best Protagonist and won the award for Best Boy.
+At the 5th Crunchyroll Anime Awards, Shoyo won the award for Best Boy while he was nominated for Best Protagonist.